-The figure that is named Key to timing diagram conventions explains the components that are used in timing diagrams.
-Variations, when they occur, have clear labels.
-You must not assume any timing information that is not explicit in the diagrams.
+The components used in timing diagrams are explained in figure Key to timing diagram conventions.
+Variations have clear labels, when they occur.
+Do not assume any timing information that is not explicit in the diagrams.

 Shaded bus and signal areas are undefined, so the bus or signal can assume any value within the shaded area at that time.
 The actual level is unimportant and does not affect normal operation.